 Isn't it always the case, when the good times are rolling there is never enough time in the day, and winter is the stingiest season of all when it comes to daylight.
 That said, a sunset over Lake Superior is not a bad way to call it a day.

-The Wawa Motor Inn, with the Top Secret Boondocking headquarters around back and sleds lining the parking lot, most of which are sporting backcountry worthy long tracks, this seams to be the snowmobiling epicentre in the area.
+The Wawa Motor Inn with sleds lining the parking lot, most of which are sporting backcountry worthy long tracks, this seams to be the snowmobiling epicentre in the area.
 After a day of powder the requirements are simple, a hot shower, a good meal and a comfortable bed, the Wawa Motor Inn is happy to oblige.

 So what’s the verdict?
 Believe the hype, when it comes to off trail snowmobiling, Wawa has it going on.
 Awesome terrain, cool town and good people.
 Oh yah did I mention the lake effect snow cutesy of Lake Superior, which is always set to refresh.